epimer007/Task-Management/README.md

 3. Install Dependencies
-Install all the required dependencies using npm or yarn: npm install npm install @reduxjs/toolkit react-redux
+Install all the required dependencies using npm or yarn: npm install , npm install @reduxjs/toolkit react-redux

 4. Start the Application
-Run the application in development mode:
+Run the application in development mode: npm run dev
-Copy code
-npm run dev